- Academic Affairs

 New York Times bestselling author, attorney, sports agent, civic leader, and sought-after speaker, Ron Shapiro spoke at UMB's inaugural Core Values Speaker Series event.

-Committed to public and civic matters, Shapiro has chaired over 25 boards of charitable and community organizations.
+Committed to public and civic matters, Shapiro has chaired more than 25 boards of charitable and community organizations.
 His dispute resolution techniques have settled a major symphony orchestra strike, facilitated solutions to human relations problems, and resolved disputes in governmental, corporate, and major biotechnology challenges.